nginx-clojure/nginx-clojure/nginx-tomcat8/README.md

 ```
 ### Don't Enable Tomcat Compression

-By default compression is off , don not turn it on.
+By default compression is off , do not turn it on.

 ```xml
 <Connector port="8080" protocol="HTTP/1.1" compression="off"